 Our team is established and fully committed to ensuring students are aspirational working to unlock personal potential.
 Learning Support Assistants work with students with Education, Health and Care Plans (EHCPs) across the curriculum in all years, as well as supporting students and teachers in the classroom.
 The majority of this support is classroom based, as well as a range of interventions and programmes (including some withdrawal) when needed and appropriate.

-The department has a suite of rooms, where we can house our intervention work, including Extended Literacy and Numeracy Support and host meetings with parents and students with internal or external professionals.
+The department has a suite of rooms, where we can house our intervention work and host meetings with parents and students with internal or external professionals.

 We aim to help all our students feel valued, better equipped to make positive choices and play an active role in society, now and in the future.

 If you have any queries or concerns please contact the SENCo, Mr J. Wyatt by emailing email@example.com or phoning 01727 853047 then a member of the Inclusion team will get back to you as soon as possible.